gppmad/gppmad.github.io/README.md

 hugo
 ```

-The generated files will be in the `public/` directory.
+The generated files will be in the `public/` directory